Daska72782/animal-trading-card/README.md

 # animal-trading-card
 First HTML and CSS project

+## How to run this project for beginners